The use of an Adrenal Glandular is another option for supporting lowered adrenal function.

 The adrenal cortex makes cortisol (blood sugar and inflammation), aldosterone (how much sodium and thus how much water the kidneys retain), and testosterone.
 It appears that when the adrenal cortex is stimulated, you get a release of all three of these.
 Systolic pressure is the pressure when the heart is contracting and is largely influenced by how much fluid volume you have in the system.
 Thus an increase in aldosterone increases blood pressure above 140 whereas a deficiency of aldosterone would result in systolic blood pressure below 120.
 Dr. Tennant's Adrenal Desiccated Glandular Formula contains cortisol, aldosterone, and testosterone, so it is usually helpful when the systolic pressure (without blood pressure medication) is below 120.

-The adrenal medulla makes adrenalin.
-Adrenalin is usually ignored because we don’t have a blood test for it.
+The adrenal medulla makes adrenaline.
+Adrenaline is usually ignored because we don’t have a blood test for it.
 However, it is very important.
-It appears that diastolic blood pressure is greatly influenced by adrenalin.
+It appears that diastolic blood pressure is greatly influenced by adrenaline.
 Diastolic pressure is the pressure when the heart is at rest.
 This is largely controlled by the amount of constriction of the peripheral blood vessels.
-That is controlled by a combination of the effects of adrenalin and nitric oxide.
+That is controlled by a combination of the effects of adrenaline and nitric oxide.
 An increase in adrenalin constricts the vessels and tends to raise the diastolic pressure above 90.
-A lack of adrenalin results in dilation of the peripheral vessels and thus a diastolic pressure below 80.
+A lack of adrenaline results in dilation of the peripheral vessels and thus a diastolic pressure below 80.

 Confusion exists because the NIH has published that blood pressure should be <110/70.
 However, most of the doctors on the committee that made that recommendation worked for pharmaceutical companies that sell blood pressure medications.
 The Cochran Medical Group in the UK does not allow such conflicts of interest.
 They found that blood pressure should not be treated unless the systolic is above 140 or the diastolic is above 90 and that the fewest heart attacks occurred when the diastolic was 86!
 Many, if not most, people with blood pressures below 120/80 don’t feel well because their organs aren’t getting adequate oxygen and nutrition and they have poor adrenal function and have trouble dealing with the stresses of life.